American Society of Hirudotherapy

 Does It Hurt?

 Most patients rate the initial sensation as a 1–2 out of 10 — less than a blood draw.
-The leech’s saliva contains a natural anesthetic that numbs the area within seconds.
-Most patients say they forget the leech is there.
+Leech saliva contains components with local effects on sensation, and most patients describe the discomfort fading within seconds and forgetting that the leech is there.
 After the session, the area may itch mildly for a few days — a normal sign of healing.

 After Your Treatment